Both Branded Links and Unbranded Links are great for creating short links – but when should you use one over the other?

 - Meaningful.
 Your BL.INK link uses real words that you choose to convey your brand, your message, or your call to action.

 - Memorable.
 Since your short links are made up of real words, they’re easy to remember.
 This is especially helpful when a link is printed on physical marketing materials or spoken during a podcast or radio promotion.

 - Measurable.
 BL.INK enables you to quickly view link performance and to see how your audience is responding to your content.
 Dig into the details of demographics, traffic sources, and devices, and integrate your BL.INK analytics with other analytics platforms.

 - Trustworthy.
 When your link is made of words that express your brand or the content of your destination page, you build trust with your audience.
 And since they trust where the link is taking them, they’re more likely to click.
 In fact, they’re twice as likely to click on a short link using real words than either a long link or a short, legacy link using forgettable characters.

 - Customizable.
 Custom links are the most relevant and memorable.
 When you create branded links, you can create a domain using your brand name.
-With Smart Links, BL.INK generates five options based on the content of the destination page, from which you can select the one for best fit.
+With unbranded links, you have the ability to customize the link’s keyword.

 - Best-performing.
 As mentioned above, research shows that users are twice as likely to click on short links using real words.
 See all the stats in this infographic.